remeedev/cli-text-editor/README.md

 1. Function to delete multiple lines in file

 05/10/2023:
-1.
+1. Function to add multiple files
+1. Ability to add files with *
+1. Ability to add new files without closing app
+1. Ability to add files from a directory

 # TODO

-- Ability to have multiple files
-- Commands from outside files
 - Ability to change settings
-- Ability to add new files without closing app
-- Ability to add files from a directory
-- Ability to add files with *